Pellet vs Gas Smokers (7 Biggest Differences)

 Sausages and meat on grills inside a smoker

-Pellet smokers can achieve higher temperatures as high as 450°F. They also have advanced temp control that enables fine temperature adjustments of as low as five degrees.
+Pellet smokers can reach 450°F. They have advanced temp control for fine adjustments of five degrees.
 With an optimal temperature of 200-300°F, you can cook at low heat and avoid heat loss.
 However, the cooking is still slow, and you may not get those sear marks on the chicken breast you want.

 On the other hand, gas grills temperatures go as high as 700°F to give you quick results.
 But this comes at a price – temperature adjustments are not finely tuned.
 So, you’ll find it hard to set the right temperature.
 Also, maintaining a low temperature can be difficult if you’re trying to heat at low and slow temps.